rki-mf1/breakfast/README.md

 The breakfast logo is CC licensed:

-Breakfast by Tippawan Sookruay from the Noun Project
+Breakfast by Tippawan Sookruay from the Noun Project.